 - Local Network / IP address: network your home or office computers are connected to e.g. IP addresses start with 192.168.abc.xyz format – do not confuse them with your Public Internet IP address (that’s NOT the one you need)!
 In order to configure either Barrier or Synergy, you can try auto configuration mode, but if it fails (didn’t work on our setup), you will have to provide correct Local Area Network IP address of your master / server computer.
 Google how to find your local network computer IP address here, it’s not that hard, really.
 Plus, Synergy and Barrier apps will show you your current computer’s local IP address, anyway (more on this later).

-Remember, all your computers must be connected to the same Wi-Fi router or LAN network in order to make this work.
-If you wish to control remote computers (e.g. access your home PC from work), you will need different software and setup (TeamViewer, AnyDesk, SolarWinds…).
+All your computers must be connected to the same Wi-Fi router or LAN network in order to make this work.
+If you wish to control remote computers (e.g. access your home PC from work), you will need different software and setup (TeamViewer, AnyDesk, SolarWinds, Remote Desktop, VNC…).

 How To Share One Mouse And Keyboard – STEP BY STEP Guide